Create A Use Case Diagram

 (When a machine makes coffee, it must take in water.
 This is an example of include)

 • Suppose that several use cases share a common task.
-In that case, you can create a new use case and include that one in the two first use cases.
+You can create a new use case and include that one in the two first use cases.

 Use Generalization

 • Draw three new use cases.
-Give them the titles: Pay, Pay with Coins, and Pay with Card.
+Please give them the titles: Pay, Pay with Coins, and Pay with Card.

 dragon1 use case diagram